Shopping Cart

 Rosenwasser und Rosenblüten

-How good is rose water for the skin?
-Is it also suitable for sensitive skin such as rosacea?
+How well tolerated is rose water by the skin?
+Is it also suitable for sensitive skin, such as that affected by rosacea?

 INCI: Rosa Damascena Flower Water